realm/SwiftLint/CONTRIBUTING.md

 ## Pull Requests

 All changes, no matter how trivial, must be done via pull request.
-Commits should never be made directly on the `master` branch.
-Prefer rebasing over merging `master` into your PR branch to update it and resolve conflicts.
+Commits should never be made directly on the `main` branch.
+Prefer rebasing over merging `main` into your PR branch to update it and resolve conflicts.

 _If you have commit access to SwiftLint and believe your change to be trivial and not worth waiting for review, you may open a pull request and merge